xneelo/hetzner-roundcube/README.md

 The webserver technology used to host the roundcube site (defaults to apache)

+####`force_https`

+This toggles whether or not to force roundcube to use https (defaults to false)
+Note: When set to true, you'd want to set the roundcube::webservice::apache::port value to '443'.

 ####`roundcube_backend`

 The database technology used to host the roundcube database (defaults to postgresql)